-10. The Centre for Strategic and Policy Analysis for Agriculture (CAESPA) will be responsible for relations between IICA and the WTO Secretariat and will be the unit in charge of implementing this work plan.
-Implementation of the plan forms part of the CAESPA's functions, which are to follow up on implementation-related issues concerning the Agreement on Agriculture and progress in the negotiations, and to build up capacity in administering agreements that emerge from the Doha Round.

-11. IICA is represented in 34 countries of Latin America and the Caribbean and has an experienced network of experts in agriculture, international trade and trade negotiations, strategically located both in country offices and at Central Headquarters, through whom the technical cooperation activities set out in the work plan will be implemented.
+- 11. IICA's Centre for Strategic Analysis for Agriculture (CAESPA) will be responsible for relations between IICA and the WTO Secretariat and will be the unit in charge of implementing this work plan.
+Implementation of the plan forms part of the CAESPA's functions, which are to follow up on implementation-related issues concerning the Agreement on Agriculture and progress in the negotiations, and to build up capacity in administering agreements that emerge from the Doha Round. - 12.
+IICA is represented in 34 countries of Latin America and the Caribbean and has an experienced network of experts in agriculture, international trade and trade negotiations, strategically located both in country offices and at Central Headquarters, through whom the technical cooperation activities set out in the work plan will be implemented. - 13.
+For further information, please contact: